samzhang111/samzhang111.github.io/_posts/2020-01-20-catastrophe-machine.md

     - "/css/mathbox.css"
 ---

-[Catastrophe theory](https://en.wikipedia.org/wiki/Catastrophe_theory) is concerned with the way that a small change in a _continuous_ parameter can introduce a _discontinuous_ jump in observed phenomena.
+[Catastrophe theory](https://en.wikipedia.org/wiki/Catastrophe_theory) is a branch of bifurcation theory concerned with the way that a small change in a _continuous_ parameter of a potential function can introduce a _discontinuous_ jump in observed phenomena.

 To explore how this works, I've created an interactive "catastrophe machine".
 Imagine a wedge shaped like a parabola balancing on a table (see thick blue outline in left figure below).
 The parameter that we will alter continuously is its center of mass (green dot in figure; drag it around!), and the discontinuity comes in the wedge's equilibrium resting position.

-Can you discover the catastrophe from playing with the figure?
+Move the center of mass to the center-top of the parabola, within the dotted cusp (called the _bifurcation set_).
+Notice that two local minima emerge on the potential function.
+As the center of mass crosses the bifurcation set, one of the local minima disappear.
+If that was the one that the parabola was resting in, then the parabola undergoes a dramatic change in behavior: a "catastrophe" as it's been termed.

 Note that in the visualization, the line representing the _ground_ moves when the center of mass moves, rather than the parabola itself.
-The right hand figure is also interactive.
+I only drew the point corresponding to the global minimum - perhaps it would have been more accurate to include both.
+Also note that the right hand figure is interactive.

 <div style="display: flex; width: 600px; margin: 3px auto; justify-content:space-between">
 <div id="control" style="flex:0 1 auto;width:280px;height:300px;border: 3px solid black"></div>